 We live in extraordinary, unprecedented times.
 The calamity wrought by COVID-19 has created seismic shifts in the way we live our lives.
 Consumer behaviour has changed enormously; many businesses have had to make fleet-footed changes to the way they operate to stay relevant and remain profitable.

 Figures reported by the American event management and ticketing website Eventbrite found that online business and professional events increased by +1,100% in April 2020 compared to the same month in 2019.
-As the crisis rolls into 2021, and with the UK government predicting that the vaccine roll out may not be completed until the autumn, it is likely that in-person events will remain off the table for some time to come.
+As the crisis rolls into 2021, and with the UK government predicting that the vaccine roll out may not be completed until the summer, it is likely that in-person events will remain off the table for some time to come.

-2020 saw the big players make moves into the world of e-commerce – Instagram Shops, Facebook Shops and Pinterest Shopping Ads were all launched.
+2020 saw the big players make moves into the world of e-commerce.
+Instagram Shops, Facebook Shops and Pinterest Shopping Ads were all launched.